My style as a therapist

 I believe that the client-therapist relationship is the most vital component of successful therapy and prioritize building rapport and trust in the initial sessions.

 I show up as my authentic self with the intention of making the virtual therapy room a place of warmth, safety, and comfort.
-My hope is that you leave every session feeling cared for.
+My hope is that you leave every session feeling seen, heard, understood, and cared for.

 • Eye Movement Desensitization and Reprocessing (EMDR) (learn more about EMDR here)